larytet/YALAS/README.md

 * Veronis/Imperva?

 There is a small overlap between WAP/DAP and YALAS.
-YALAS can be used for logging the events, audit of the transactions.
+YALAS can be used for logging of network events, audit of the transactions.
 YALAS out of box does not have application layer awareness.